Ralph Goings: Education

-He was inspired by artists such as Wayne Thiebaud, Johannes Vermeer, Thomas Eakins.
-His interest in Photorealism sparked after being thoroughly disappointed with the quality of the pop art imagery at the time, he felt that if something was to represent an object then why not make it resemble a photograph as closely as possible.
+He was inspired by artists such as Wayne Thiebaud, Johannes Vermeer, and Thomas Eakins.
+His interest in Photorealism sparked after being thoroughly disappointed with the quality of the pop art imagery at the time; he felt that if something was to represent an object then it should resemble a photograph as closely as possible.

 Work

 Goings helped to define the Photorealist Movement along with Robert Bechtle, Robert Cottingham, Audrey Flack, Don Eddy, and Richard Estes.